stackblitz/webcontainer-docs/docs/tutorial/2-setting-up-webcontainers.md

 So, how to get these files *inside* the WebContainer?

-First, in in your app's root directory create a new file called `files.js` where you will store the object containing these files.
+First, in your app's root directory create a new file called `files.js` where you will store the object containing these files.
 Later on, you will then pass this object to a method called `mount`.

 While you can keep them in `main.js` we suggest having a separate file in this tutorial for code clarity.